Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/did/signing-document.md

 In the example above:

-- `public-key` is the public key used [to bind the wallet address with the DNS location](/docs/integrator-section/verifiable-document/did/dns)
+- `public-key` is the public key used to [bind the wallet address with the DNS location](/docs/integrator-section/verifiable-document/did/dns).
-- `key` is the wallet private key, generated when [creating the wallet](/docs/integrator-section/verifiable-document/did/create)
+- `key` is the wallet private key, generated when [creating the wallet](/docs/integrator-section/verifiable-document/did/create).

 ```text
 ✔  success   Signed documents saved to ./signed-documents-did